Fermi Operator Expansion for the Hartree-Fock-Bogoliubov Theory: Fermi Operator Expansion for the HFB band theory

 \subsection{One-dimensional slab phase}

-In this paper, we demonstrate the numerical results of the slab phase, in which the non-uniform structure exists only for $z$ direction (see Fig.~\ref{fig:schematic}).
+In this paper, we demonstrate the numerical results of the slab phase, in which the nonuniform structure exists only for the $z$ direction (see Fig.~\ref{fig:schematic}).
 The wave functions are trivially given by the plane waves for the $x$ and $y$ directions.
 Thus, the wave functions in Eq.~(\ref{eq:Bloch_wf}) in the coordinate-space representation are

 The normalization is introduced for the $z$ direction with a unit cell of the length $L$.